wiekonek/distributed-locking/README.md

-# Student project for Distributed Computing Tools of Poznañ University of Technology.
+# Student project for Distributed Computing Tools of PoznaÅ„ University of Technology.

 Implement distributed monitor.